Would you like to travel Europe cheap?

 Bory Tucholskie is one of the biggest forest complexes in Poland.
 In 2010 it was designated by UNESCO as Tuchola Forest Biosphere Reserve.

 The region attracts all kinds of nature lovers - there are countless forest paths and about 900 lakes!
 There are also many unique species of flora and fauna, some of them endangered (e.x.
 Drosera, Lycopodiophyta, Nymphaea alba).
-Tuchola Forest is perfect for birdwatching - capercaillie, heron, crane, eagle owl are examples of typical inhabitants of those vast forests.
+Tuchola Forest is perfect for birdwatching - capercaillie, heron, crane, and eagle owl are examples of typical inhabitants of those vast forests.

 The Tuchola Nature Reserve © fotobroda / Adobe Stock